openclosed-dev/distrobuilder-examples/README.md

 sudo apt install debootstrap make squashfs-tools dconf-cli apt-cacher-ng protobuf-compiler squid-openssl
 ```

-Squid can be configured by running a sciprt in this directory.
+Squid can be configured by running a script in this directory.
 ```
 ./configure-squid.sh
 ```